zofe/rapyd-laravel/README.md

 ## Install in Laravel 5.2, 5.1, 5.0, 4.*

-dev-master is on laravel 5.1
+dev-master should work laravel 5.2 but is tested on 5.1 (LTS)

 1. To `composer.json` add:
 `"zofe/rapyd": "2.2.*"` for Laravel 5.2